People

 Research Assistant II

-James started his career in research while working as a research assistant during his undergraduate at Kansas State University, working on projects with in vitro research of prostate cancer while completing his degree in Food Science.
-After graduating, he continued his research at Texas Tech University, receiving his M.S. in Environmental Toxicology with a thesis involving spheroid and organoid culture of prostate cells.
-In Mitra Lab, James is involved in projects to study the role of E3 ligases in the pathogenesis of certain glycogen metabolism related neurological conditions.
-He uses techniques, such as RNA-seq, cell culture, mouse tissue protein analysis and gene therapy to answer the questions related to his project.
-In his free time, he enjoys playing guitar and Brazilian jiu-jitsu.
+Mr. Osborn began his career in research while working as a research assistant during his undergraduate years at Kansas State University, working on projects with in vitro research of prostate cancer while completing his degree in food science.
+After graduating, he continued his research at Texas Tech University, receiving his Master of Science in environmental toxicology with a thesis involving spheroid and organoid culture of prostate cells.
+In the Mitra lab, Mr. Osborn is involved in projects studying the role of E3 ligases in the pathogenesis of certain glycogen metabolism-related neurological conditions.
+He uses techniques, such as RNA-seq, cell culture, mouse tissue protein analysis, and gene therapy, to answer the questions related to his project.
+In his free time, Mr. Osborn enjoys playing guitar and Brazilian jiu-jitsu.